adamaveray/codeformat/README.md

 ### Prettier

-Create a `prettier.config.mjs` file with the following configuration:
+Create a `prettier.config.ts` file with the following configuration:

 ```js
 import { makePrettierConfig } from '@averay/codeformat';